MRKonrad/tomato/README.md

 ## Documentation
-**Documentation** in doxygen can be found [here](https://mrkonrad.github.io/OxShmolli2/html).
+**Documentation** in doxygen can be found [here](https://mrkonrad.github.io/Tomato/html).

-## OxShmolli2 and Numerical Recipes
+## Tomato and Numerical Recipes
 **Important**
-Original ShMOLLI (and based on it OxShmolli2) uses code based on Numerical Recipes book.
+Original ShMOLLI (and based on it Tomato) uses code based on Numerical Recipes book.
 Due to Numerical Recipes licence I cannot share this part of the code online.
 Please contact me if you would like to use this part of the code.
 To make up for this limitation we provide a number of alternative fitting procedures.

 # Software Requirements Specification